2023 Most Focused Master’s Degree Colleges for Advanced Dentistry & Oral Sciences in the New England Region

 Top 4 Most Focused Master’s Degree Colleges for Advanced Dentistry & Oral Sciences in the New England Region

 You’ll be in good company if you decide to attend University of Connecticut.
 It ranked #3 on our 2023 Schools for a Master’s Highly Focused on Dentistry & Oral Science Major in the New England Region list.
-This large school is located in Storrs, Connecticut, and it awarded 15 masters’s dentistry and oral science degrees in 2020-2021.
+University of Connecticut is located in Storrs, Connecticut and, has a large student population.
+In 2021-2022, this school awarded 15 masters’s dentistry & oral science degrees to qualified students.

-Read full report on Advanced Dentistry & Oral Sciences at UCONN
+Read full report on Advanced Dentistry & Oral Sciences at University of Connecticut

-With a freshman retention rate of 92%, the school does an excellent job of retaining its undergraduate students.
+With a freshman retention rate of 94%, the school does an excellent job of retaining its undergraduate students.
 The school has an impressive undergrad student loan default rate.
-It’s only 1.4%, which is much lower than the national rate of 10.1%.
-The impressive undergraduate student-to-faculty ratio of 10 to 1 means that students may have more opportunities to work more closely with their professors than they would at other schools.
+It’s only 0.5%, which is much lower than the national rate of 10.1%.

 Switch to a Different Ranking Method